Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 Supplies of goods to purchasers that are registered for VAT in other EC member states and exports to countries outside the EC are zero-rated under the normal single market or export rules.

-Notice 703 VAT: Exports and removals of goods from the UK explains the rules relating to goods that are exported from the EC.
-Notice 725 VAT: The Single Market explains the rules relating to despatches of goods from the UK to another EC member state.
+Goods exported from the UK (VAT Notice 703) explains the rules relating to goods that are exported from the EC.
+The single market (VAT Notice 725) explains the rules relating to despatches of goods from the UK to another EC member state.

 8. Evidence of eligibility for relief